Skip to main content

 75%

-• The game features beautiful artwork and an engaging soundtrack that enhances the overall experience.
+• The art style is beautiful and the soundtrack is excellent, enhancing the overall experience.

-• The story is intriguing and thought-provoking, exploring complex themes of morality and chaos.
+• The story is intriguing and thought-provoking, exploring complex themes of morality and decision-making.

-• The characters are well-written and relatable, particularly the protagonist Winter, whose journey is compelling.
+• The characters are well-written and relatable, particularly the protagonist Winter and her mentor Cyrus.

-• The game is very short, taking only about 2-3 hours to complete, which may leave players wanting more.
+• The game is extremely short, lasting only 1-2 hours, which may leave players feeling unsatisfied.

 • story

 The story of "Dysfunctional Systems: Learning to Manage Chaos" is described as intriguing and well-written, featuring a unique premise centered around a young mediator named Winter and her mentor navigating political conflicts across different worlds.
-However, many reviewers express disappointment over its brevity and the fact that it serves primarily as a prologue to a larger narrative that will likely never be completed due to the developer's discontinuation.
-While the art and music are praised, the lack of meaningful choices and the unfinished nature of the story leave players feeling unsatisfied and wanting more.
+However, many reviewers express disappointment over its brevity and the lack of meaningful choices, as it serves primarily as a prologue to a larger narrative that will likely never be completed due to the developer's discontinuation.
+While the art and music are praised, the unfinished nature of the story leaves players feeling unsatisfied and yearning for more depth and resolution.

 • “A very well written story featuring a student and their mentor counselor from another dimension - descending to this planet to prevent fatal conflicts stemming from political issues.”